w5xd/PacketRainGauge/README.md

 # Packet Rain Gauge

-This design is for a device that telemeters a packet when a magnet approaches, and again when it retreats from a hall effect sensor model Si7210.
+This design is for a device that telemeters a packet when a magnet approaches, and again when it retreats from a hall effect sensor.
 It consists of a Printed Circuit Board (PCB) design, an Arduino sketch, and two variations on a funnel that catches rain.
 One variant is a retrofit to install in a discarded rain gauge funnel from an Oregon Scientific RGR126N Wireless Rain Gauge.
-If you don't have an RGR126N to retrofit, there is included  a 3D printable outdoor untit, which I designed as a remix of this
+If you don't have an RGR126N to retrofit, there is included  a 3D printable outdoor unit, which I designed as a remix of this
 <a href='https://www.thingiverse.com/thing:4725413'>thingiverse rain gauge</a>.